 Different fabric designs can be suitable for different projects.
 For example, one print may be suitable to make African print shirts for men but not African print pencil skirts.

 The fabric is incredibly versatile and can be used to make lots of different items so what you use the fabric for is entirely up to you!
-For more great ankara fabric project ideas visit our blog.
+For more great Ankara fabric project ideas visit our blog.

 While you are here why not browse Kitenge’s colorful African wax print fabric collection online?
 Kitenge is a social enterprise that empowers Tanzanian tailors to improve their livelihoods.
 Since the ethical clothing brand launched in 2014, Kitenge has supported many small businesses in Tanzania as the majority of raw materials are locally sourced.
-Their ultimate goal is to open a sewing academy and business hub for young people to teach them valuable skills and help them to find employment within the local textile industry or support them in starting their own businesses.
+Their ultimate goal is to open a sewing academy and business hub for disadvantaged Tanzanian women to teach them valuable skills and help them to find employment within the local textile industry or support them in starting their own businesses.

-In 2019, Kitenge launched a new made to measure clothes online service including custom made shirts, African print trousers, made to measure shorts and pencil skirts so that customers can design their own garments that fit perfectly.
+In 2019, Kitenge launched a new made to measure clothes online service including custom made shirts, African print trousers, made to measure shorts, and pencil skirts so that customers can design their own garments that fit perfectly.
 After receiving lots of interest from all over the world, Kitenge started to sell their high-quality, authentic African print wax fabrics in their African boutique online in 2020.
 Their premium fabrics are produced in Nigeria, West Africa, using 100% locally grown cotton.

 Sign up to get 10% off your first order!